pylaligand/dart-sqlite/README.md

 # Download

-Try the [binary build](https://github.com/downloads/sam-mccall/dart-sqlite/v0.2.zip) which should work on Mac, 64-bit Linux, and Windows.
+Try the [binary build](https://github.com/downloads/sam-mccall/dart-sqlite/v0.2.zip) which should work on Mac and 64-bit Linux.

 You can also build it yourself, see below.